How to Get Your Child to Brush Their Teeth

 Common Dental Concerns in Children

 Some of the issues that can crop up in a child’s oral health history are similar to those an adult may see, like dental decay and gum disease, and others are unique to this stage of life, such as bottle feeding.
 We will be happy to discuss any concerns or questions you may have during your appointment.
-We have also provided a quick overview of some of the most regularly occurring situations below.
+In addition to offering kids dental treatments, we have also provided a quick overview of some of the most regularly occurring situations below.

 Baby Bottles and Tooth Decay